Are Cool Roof Shingles a Smart Choice for Your Home?

 While the initial price tag might be higher, this cost is often balanced out over time by significant savings on your cooling bills.
 You’re paying more at the start for a high-performance product that will reduce your energy consumption for years to come.
 We can help you calculate the potential long-term savings to see how quickly that initial investment can pay for itself.

-Style and Color Choices
+Are Your Style and Color Options Limited?

 Your home's curb appeal is a big deal, so let's get into aesthetics.
 Because cool roofs work by reflecting sunlight, they are most effective in lighter colors like white, light gray, and tan.
 If you have your heart set on a dramatic, dark-colored roof, you might find the options more limited.
 The technology simply works best with shades that don't absorb as much heat.